Attack on intelligence HQ in northern Iraq kills six

 On Tuesday 12 people were killed in two similar attacks in northern Iraq targeting a government complex and a police building.

-Violence in Iraq has intensified along with the conflict in neighboring Syria and is expected to escalate ahead of parliamentary elections in April next year.
+Violence in Iraq has intensified along with the conflict in neighbouring Syria and is expected to escalate ahead of parliamentary elections in April next year.

 (Reporting by Mustafa Mahmoud in Kirkuk, Writing by Sylvia Westall)